kubernetes/website/content/en/docs/reference/glossary/container-runtime.md

 - fundamental
 - workload
 ---
+ Kubernetes doesn’t know how to run containers it relies on the container runtime component.
- The container runtime is the software that is responsible for running containers.
+ The container runtime is a fundamental component that is responsible for managing the execution and lifecycle of containers.

 <!--more-->